Doctors, Vets and Clinicians on Coping with PPE in Salons

 Due to the use of face coverings, ‘maskne’ (mask acne) has become a common issue among hairdressers, often leaving chaffed and irritated skin around the mouth, chin and jawline.
 This specific type of acne, named ‘acne mechanica’, is caused by friction and increased heat and/or pressure, and can lead to breakouts, blackheads and increased oiliness.

 Working at a hair salon that doubles as a beauty salon, Georgina was able to offer an inside scoop on how the teamare best taking care of their skin.

 “Our experts suggest looking for products with ingredients such as glycolic acid, salicylic acid and benzoyl peroxide,” she explains.
 “I use Tropic Skincare which is amazing for the skin.
 The Supergreens Nutrient Boost Oil protects the skin, and I also swear by the restorative overnight serum, which is all natural and really improves the complexion.”

 Georgina also suggests a change in beauty habits which could help keep skin clear: “Obviously, there’s no need to wear any makeup at all because my whole face is covered, so I’m using this time to really care for my skin.”

 Advice for keeping performance up

 Hairdressing is an act of precision, and unfortunately protective wear can interfere with this.
-Jo Well, senior consultant at Pulse Light Clinic, Tottenham Court Road, shares this frustration for a similarly rigorous procedure:
+Jo Wells, senior consultant at Pulse Light Clinic Tottenham Court Road, shares this frustration for a similarly rigorous procedure:

 “For laser tattoo removal, I find it particularly difficult to use both the visor and protective mask as it makes your breath steam up the protective eyewear.
 This gives you less clearly defined visibility,” says Jo.
 “Looking at some heavily faded tattoos through tinted protective eyewear is tricky at the best of times.”